babramczyk/website/src/pages/AkitaBox.md

 <hr />
 <br />

-I'm proud of my personal growth there.
-I started off as a Junior SE that was willing to just work like crazy and stay until 2am for deployments and hotfixes.
+This job was huge for my personal growth, and I'm incredibly grateful for the opportunities I received.
+Here's a summary:

 #### Removing the "Junior"

+I started off as a Junior SE that was willing to just work like crazy and stay until 2am for deployments and hotfixes.
 After 6 months or so, I was promoted to SE and earned the opportunity to have a voice in more impactful conversations (participation in design review, technical direction, customer relationships).

 #### Up to team lead